1Temerty Faculty of Medicine, University of Toronto, Toronto, ON, Canada

 Eflornithine hydrochloride 13.9% cream (Vaniqa®), is a topical prescription medication that is not meant to be used alone and should be combined with another hair removal technique.
 Topical eflornithine does not fall under epilation or depilation as it does not remove hair but rather slows facial hair growth, and inhibition of ornithine decarboxylase is the postulated mechanism of action.
 If applied twice daily at least 8 hours apart, results may be seen as early as 4 to 8 weeks.
 Adverse event rates include acne, folliculitis, stinging or burning, dry skin, itching, tingling, redness or irritation, indigestion, rash, and dizziness.
 Patients should consult their physician before using eflornithine if pregnant, planning pregnancy, or breastfeeding.2

 This article is a general overview of hair removal practices, which have evolved from utilizing waxes and blades, to advanced lasers and electrolysis, with further advancements still being studied.1 Residual, unwanted hair is a common problem for many individuals and traditional methods of hair removal (e.g., shaving and waxing) have provided temporary solutions and unsatisfactory results.
-IPL and laser therapy are promising methods of hair removal that provide safe and longer-term effective treatment but are not permanent.11 Electrolysis is the only permanent hair removal method but can be tedious and associated with several adverse events.
+Laser therapy is a safe modality that can produce permanent results in some individuals.11,12 Electrolysis is a permanent hair removal method but can be tedious and associated with several adverse events.
 A relatively recent FDA and Health Canada approved treatment, eflornithine hydrochloride 13.9% cream, can be used in combination with another hair removal technique to slow the rate of facial hair growth.
 Importantly, studies examining hair removal efficacy are limited to individuals with darker hair and fairer skin, whereby precautionary measures such as cooling devices are recommended for safe treatment.
-Further research is required to develop safe and effective treatments for those with lighter-colored hair.11
+Further research is required to develop safe and effective treatments for those with lighter-colored hair.12